 It really is that easy!

 Sounds like exactly what you need to make your classes more engaging and useful?
+It probably is, if you teach English to kids.

 Check out the book for yourself today, but only if you want some serious ESL awesome in your life.